nvnlo/OCR-task/README.md

 This problem requires you to digitize the numbers in the `data` folder of this directory.
 These numbers were pulled from a historical hydrological document like the one we would be working to digitize.
 To do so:

 1. Fork this repository to create your own to work out of.
 Make it a public repository.
 Clone it to your local computer.
-1. Create a `code/` folder .
+1. Create a `code/` folder.
 Write Python code in this folder which generates an `output.txt` file (housed in the main repository).
 This file will list all the numbers written on the images in the `data/` folder in the order of their image name (i.e. `image_1.png`, then `image_2.png`, etc.) , with a new number on each new line.
 1. Run your python code to generate the `output.txt` file.
 It's 100% fine if all the numbers are not correct.
 1. Document your work (see below for detailed instructions).
+Make sure everything is committed and pushed.
 1. Email a link you your completed forked repository to annaboser@ucsb.edu and ahilton@ucsb.edu by midnight on April XX, 2024.
 Please ensure it is public so we can review it.

 ### By the end of the problem, your repository should include: